 Friction is a force that opposes relative motion between systems in contact and its magnitude has two forms: static friction and kinetic friction.

 Friction is a force that is around us all the time that opposes relative motion between systems in contact but also allows us to move.
 One of the simpler characteristics of friction is that it is parallel to the contact surface between systems and always in a direction that opposes motion or attempted motion of the systems relative to each other.
 If two systems are in contact and moving relative to one another, then the friction between them is called kinetic friction.
-But when objects are stationary, static friction can act between them; the static friction is usually greater than the kinetic friction between the objects.
+Kinetic friction converts kinetic energy to thermal energy by generating heat.
+When objects are stationary, static friction can act between them; the static friction is usually greater than the kinetic friction between the objects.

 Frictional forces, such as f, always oppose motion or attempted motion between objects in contact.
 Much of the friction is actually due to attractive forces between molecules making up the two objects (even perfectly smooth surfaces are not friction-free).
 The direction of friction is always opposite that of motion, parallel to the surface between objects, and perpendicular to the normal force.
 The magnitude of the frictional force has two forms: one for static situations (static friction), the other for when there is motion (kinetic friction).